ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 ## Gateway configurations not available in VPC
 {: #gateway-configurations-not-available-in-vpc}
 If your {{site.data.keyword.cloud_notm}} classic environment uses configurations in a gateway that are not available in VPC, {{site.data.keyword.vpc-plus-migration}} sets the closest match to what is available for VPC or uses a default configuration.

+## Considerations for IBM Cloud Kubernetes Service and Red Hat OpenShift migration
+{: #kubernetes-migration}

+This is an experimental feature that is available for evaluation and testing purposes and might change without notice.
+There are no warranties, SLAs, or support provided, and experimental features are not intended for production use.
+{: experimental}

+With the VPC+ tool, you can discover and migrate your {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_full}} cluster from classic to {{site.data.keyword.vpc_short}}.
+The VPC+ tool identifies all of your clusters and creates a workspace to help you manage your migration.
+You decide which cluster you want to migrate.

+You can migrate the following versions:
+* {{site.data.keyword.containerlong_notm}} version 1.21+
+* {{site.data.keyword.redhat_openshift_notm}} version 4.6+

+You can only migrate from a single data center to a single availability zone or multiple data centers to a multi-zone region.
+{: note}

+The open source tools Velero and Restic are installed in their unique namespace by VPC+ to back up and migrate your {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} resources and components such as cluster-level resources, worker pools, PODs, namespaces, secrets, stateful sets, daemon sets, replica sets, jobs, cron jobs, and persistent volumes.

+You need to create an {{site.data.keyword.cos_full_notm}} service credential with a manager service role and HMAC.
+A temporary {{site.data.keyword.cos_short}} bucket is created in your account to assist with the migration.
+In addition, subnet gateways are to all {{site.data.keyword.containerlong_notm}} subnets.
+{: note}

+### Limitations
+{: #kubernetes-limitations}

+Review the following limitations for {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} migration:

+- Ingress resources and services are your responsibility.
+- Only block volumes are supported.
+- Velero requires 1 CPU and 500 MB for each node.
+In some cases, migration might fail due to hardware capacity.
+In these cases, scaling down resource consumption is required, such as disabling logging, monitoring, or applications.